-- One-on-one (traditional): Generally a structured relationship in which a more senior individual meets regularly with a more junior individual to provide guidance and support over a period of six months or longer.
-A good match between mentor and mentee is important to ensure trust, bonding, and consistent support.
+- One-on-one (traditional): A structured relationship in which a more senior individual meets regularly with a more junior individual to provide guidance and support over a period of six months or longer.

 - Flash: A one-time meeting or discussion of about an hour that enables a less experienced individual to learn from a more senior person with relevant knowledge and experience on a specific topic.
 Provides a focused learning opportunity for mentees while requiring a limited time commitment from mentors.

-- Mentoring circles: A peer-to-peer, group mentoring format that enables peers who share learning objectives around soft or technical skills to develop together as a group by learning from guest speakers, sharing their own experiences, or tapping other resources.
+- Mentoring circles: A peer-to-peer, group mentoring format that enables peers who share learning objectives around soft or technical skills to develop together as a group by learning from guest speakers and sharing their own experiences.

 - Peer Mentoring: A professional who is new or less experienced is matched with a more experienced co-worker who provides support and guidance.
 Helps colleagues in their professional development and growth, encourages mutual learning and helps build a sense of workplace community.